mph-/lcapy/doc/problems.rst

     >>> config.matrix_inverse_method = 'GE'

 The ADJ, LU, LDL, and CH methods all take a similar time.
-There is a promising domain matix approach in the development version of Sympy that shows an order of magnitude improvement for MNA matrices comprised of fewer than 11 components.
+There is a promising domain matrix approach in the development version of Sympy that shows an order of magnitude improvement for MNA matrices comprised of fewer than 11 components.